 There has been a great deal written about the treatment of unequal sample sizes, and we won't see any true resolution of this issue for a long time.
 (That is in part because there is no single answer to the complex questions that arise.)
 However, there are some approaches that seem more reasonable than others for the general case.
 Unfortunately, the most reasonable and the most common approach is available only using standard computer packages, and a discussion of that will have to wait until Chapter 15.
-I will, however, describe a pencil-and-paper solution.
+I will, however, describe a pencil-and-paper solution to illustrate how we might think of the analysis.
+(I don't expect that you would actually use this approach in calculation, but it nicely illustrates some of the issues and helps to understand what SPSS are most other programs are doing.)
 This approach is commonly referred to as an unweighted means solution or an equally weighted means solution because we weight the cell means equally, regardless of the number of observations in those cells.
 My primary purpose in discussing this approach is not to make you get out your pencil and a calculator, but to help provide an understanding of what SPSS and SAS do if you take the default options.
-Although I will not work out an example, such an example can be found in Exercise 13.17.
-And, if you have difficulty with that, the solution can be found online in the Student Manual (www.uvm.edu/~dhowell/methods7/StudentManual/StudentManual.html).
+Although I will not work out an example, such an example can be found in Exercise 13.16.
+And, if you have difficulty with that, the solution can be found online in the Student Manual (www.uvm.edu/~dhowell/methods8 /StudentManual/StudentManual.html).